karnika-soni/indic-multimodal-llm/README.md

 ---
 # Goal

-- Develop a multimodal Transformer-based translation system for low-resource Indic languages by combining text representations with visual feature grounding.
+- Build a vision-grounded multimodal Transformer for low-resource Indic translation by combining morphology-aware text representations with image features to improve language translation quality.
-- Improve translation quality using morphology-aware tokenization, NER-based entity masking, and image-text fusion.
-- Evaluate parameter-efficient adaptation methods such as LoRA against full fine-tuning for efficient model optimization.

 ---
 # Project Overview